Class MapSubject

 public final void containsKey(@Nullable Object key)

-Fails if the map does not contain the given key.
+Checks that the actual map contains the given key.

 • doesNotContainKey